 Art competitions have taken many shapes and forms over the centuries.
-As Chelsea International Photography Competition is now open for submissions, we’re taking a look back at four notable art competitions from art history.
+As Chelsea International Fine Art Competition will open for submissions, we’re taking a look back at four notable art competitions from art history.
 After all, you have to search yesterday to understand today.

 The Florence Baptistery: The Gateway to Fame

 Built sometime between 1059 and 1150, the Florence Baptistery was already ingrained into the social identity of Florence by the time the wool merchants’ guild, the Arte del Calimala, was given the responsibility to maintain and embellish it.
 This project began in the twelfth century, so when, over two hundred years later, the Calimala opened a competition for a new set of doors, it was an incredibly lucrative commission for the potential winners.